salesforce/bazel-eclipse/docs/bef/install.md

 ### Supported Platforms

 We will support you on:
-- Mac - reasonably recent OS versions
+- Mac - reasonably recent OS versions, latest Eclipse
-- Linux - reasonably recent OS version of a major distro (Ubuntu, Mint, etc)
+- Linux - reasonably recent OS version, latest Eclipse

+We are looking for help to support:
-- Windows - best-effort, we are looking for expertise/help
+- Windows - not tests

 ### Supported Eclipse